 Native speakers of English who have not earned college credit for foreign language studies should register for the Level 1 lecture course (111) and the corresponding language lab (181).
 Language labs supplement lectures and are co-requisites for foreign language lecture courses.
 The labs meet for two hours each week and provide one hour of transferable credit.

-NOTE: Wake Tech also offers Spanish for the Workplace (SPA 120), but it is not a college transfer course and will not count toward a four-year degree.
+NOTE: Wake Tech also offers Spanish for the Workplace (SPA 120), but it is not a university transfer course and will not count toward a four-year degree.

 Foreign Languages faculty provide individualized tutoring in our Foreign Language Center.
 Faculty also support language study outside of class through Sigma Delta Mu and Wake Tech’s Confucius Classroom.

-SPA120 (Spanish for the Workplace) is NOT a college transfer course and will NOT count toward a four-year degree.
+SPA120 (Spanish for the Workplace) is NOT a university transfer course and will NOT count toward a four-year degree.

 Students who already have the Spanish language skills taught in SPA 120 and are enrolled in the degree or certificate programs, for which we teach SPA 120, may request a challenge examination for this non-transferable course.